How to choose a touring ski binding? What is the best touring binding?

 If all touring bindings are versatile, you have to understand that every type of binding has its own specifications.
 It is important to choose the right binding that matches your style and your needs.
 This will help you enjoy your tours better.

-and optimal comfort on the downhill can choose between a hybrid binding and a frame binding (or AT binding).
+And optimal comfort on the downhill.
+You can choose a hybrid binding or a frame binding (or AT binding).
 They're easier to use and less expensive.
 AT bindings are an excellent choice for freeriders.